Article 28-1

 |

-(Required Public Offering Percentage for New Share Issues by a Public Company)<br/>For public companies whose stocks are neither listed on a stock exchange nor traded on the over-the-counter market, and whose ownership dispersal failed to meet the standards prescribed by the Competent Authority pursuant to paragraph 1 of Article 22-1, the Competent Authority may require a certain percentage of its new issues to be publicly offered, unless such a public offering is deemed to be unnecessary or inappropriate by the Competent Authority; the provisions of paragraph 3 of Article 267 of the Company Act which allows the original shareholders the rights to priority subscription to new issues shall not be applicable.<br/>In cash offering of new shares by a public issued company whose stocks are either listed on a stock exchange or traded on the over-the-counter market, the Competent Authority may require a certain percentage of its new issues to be offered at the market value to the public; in such circumstance, the provisions of paragraph 3 of Article 267 of the Company Act which allows the original shareholders the rights to priority subscription to new issues shall not be applicable.<br/>The percentage referred to in the preceding two paragraphs shall be 10 percent of the total shares newly issued.
-The ten percent requirement shall be precluded in case a higher percentage has been so determined by a resolution of the shareholders meeting.<br/>The value of the shares publicly offered in compliance with paragraphs 1 and 2 and the value of the shares in the same issue reserved for subscription by the employees and original shareholders shall be identical.
+If a public company whose stock is neither listed on a stock exchange nor traded on the over-the-counter market and whose ownership dispersion fails to meet the standards prescribed by the Competent Authority pursuant to paragraph 1 of Article 22-1 issues new shares for cash, it shall allocate a certain percentage of the total amount of the newly issued shares to be publicly offered, unless such a public offering is deemed to be unnecessary or inappropriate by the Competent Authority.
+The provisions of paragraph 3 of Article 267 of the Company Act regarding the preemptive subscription rights of existing shareholders shall not apply to such public offering.<br/>In cash offering of new shares by a public company whose stock is listed on a stock exchange or traded on the over-the-counter market, the Competent Authority may require a certain percentage of its new issues to be offered at the market value to the public; in such circumstance, the provisions of paragraph 3 of Article 267 of the Company Act regarding the preemptive subscription rights of existing shareholders shall not apply to such public offering.<br/>The percentage referred to in the preceding two paragraphs shall be ten percent of the total newly issued shares .
+However, if a higher percentage is determined by a resolution of the shareholders meeting, the percentage resolved upon shall be complied with.<br/>When shares are allocated for public offering in accordance with paragraphs 1 and 2, the price of the shares in the same issue that is subscribed by company employees or existing shareholders shall be identical to the price of the publicly issued shares.

 |